Theresa May's Head Of Policy Is Leaving Downing Street

 BuzzFeed News can reveal Theresa May's head of policy John Godfrey is leaving Downing Street.
-The departure is another blow for the prime minister, and means almost all of her key-pre-election policy staff have left Number 10.
+The departure is another blow for the prime minister, and means almost all of her key pre-election policy staff have left Number 10.

 A Number 10 source confirmed the news, adding: "He's off to explore new opportunities, and leaves with our best wishes."